 The Einstein Museum is devoted to the life of the world's most famous modern scientist.
 Einstein (1879-1955) lived in Bern between 1903 and 1909, working as a patent office clerk and then as a lecturer at the University of Bern; it was during this period that Einstein published his 1905 Annus Mirabilis papers on photoelectric effect, Brownian motion, the special theory of relativity and E=mc2.

-The Museum traces the different aspects of Einstein's life, in 1000 square metres of exhibition space, with over 550 original objects, 70 films, and a number of animations.
+The Museum traces the different aspects of Einstein's life in 1000 square metres of exhibition space.
+There are over 550 original objects, 70 films, and a number of animations.